debiki/talkyard/README.md

 named App, which runs the Play Framework application server, and looks for changes to Scala files, recompiles and reloads.

-If you edit Typescript, wait two seconds before you reload the page in the browser, otherwise the Typescript code might not yet have been transpiled.
+If you edit Typescript, wait five seconds before you reload the page in the browser, otherwise the Typescript code might not yet have been transpiled.
-It might take 5 or 10 seconds for the page to reload, once you've changed something.

 If you keep editing and reloading Scala files many many times, then eventually Play Framework runs out of memory.
 Restart it like so: `make restart`.